Known for being a fearsome crime boss, Ellsworth Raymond "Bumpy" Johnson ruled the Harlem neighborhood of New York City in the mid-20th century.

 After this meeting, Johnson and Luciano met regularly to play chess, sometimes at Luciano’s favorite spot in front of the YMCA on 135th Street.
-St. Clair, on the other hand, went her own way, steering clear of criminal activity after serving time in prison for the shooting of her con man husband.
+But St. Clair went her own way, steering clear of criminal activity after serving time for the shooting of her con-man husband.
 However, she is said to have maintained the protection of Johnson until his death.

 With St. Clair out of the game, Bumpy Johnson was now the one and only true Godfather of Harlem.